 java \ python ruby1d9 javascript c#

 In the same way, we can escape the backslash itself if we want to use it as an ordinary character.
-As a result, we'll see the following match:
+As a result, we see this match:

 /\\